cn-uofbasel/indigenous_community_networks/technical_requirements.md

 4. Is it okay to have the "about" messages public and to have access to all peers in the "contact" list?
 This would greatly simplify the discovery protocol.
 We would use a private Room with Community mode to secure access from the Internet.
+   Otherwise, we can use the Look-up discovery protocol with shortname asking the edge node we're connected to (1 hop is enough).